25 Baby Shower Games That Guests Will Actually Love

 3. Don’t Say Baby

-How to Play: Each guest gets a clothespin or necklace at the start.
-If someone hears another say “baby,” they take their pin.
-The one with the most pins at the end wins.
+Each guest gets a clothespin or a paper necklace tag at the start.
+If anyone hears you say ‘baby,’ they steal your pin.
+The guest with the most pins at the end wins.
+Simple, no prep needed, and it runs itself all party long.

 4. Baby Word Scramble